Deep-Plane Facelift: Your Complete Guide for 2022

 There are no significant changes to the facial muscles, so there is less bruising and swelling.
 Most people who have a Deep-Plane Facelift report being able to return to their regular activities within two weeks.

 More natural-looking results

-By working with deeper layers of the face, the surgeon can create results that look more natural.
+By working with deeper layers of the face, the best facelift plastic surgeons in Beverly Hills can create results that look more natural.
 The changes made are less likely to be noticeable, as they will follow the existing contours of your face.
 Repositioning the SMAS platysma results in a more youthful appearance that can last for over a decade.

 The Deep-Plane Facelift can provide results that last up to 10 years which makes it a good option for people who want to make a significant change to their appearance that will last for a long time.